 Owners of thoroughbreds never stop their horses mid-race, every ten seconds, to remind the horse and jockey how to run, where the finish line is, or that it’d be good to finish first.
 Why?
 It would slow them down.
-Only an idiot would do this.
+Only an fool would do this.

 If you’re a manager, you must assume you have thoroughbreds working for you.
 Your job is to give them what they need to win their respective races, agreeing with them on goals and rewards, but then getting the hell out of the way.
 Until they start jumping fences or attacking other horses, you must let them run their race.

 Even if you are 30% better at a task than someone who works for you, the time it takes for you to check on them every few hours, and demand approvals over trivial decisions, costs more in lost morale, passion for work, and destruction of self-respect among your staff than the 30% you think you’re adding.
-No one works well if they feel they are being treated like an idiot child.
+No one works well if they feel they are being treated like a confused child.
 Having two people involved in work that should only require one wastes everyone’s time.

 Perhaps you don’t think you are managing thoroughbreds and that your horses need lots of help.

 This is possible.

 But if you are in fact a micromanager, you started over-managing the first day others worked for you.
 You have no idea what they are capable of.
 You’re probably treating at least one potential Seabiscuit as if he were a toy pony at the county fair.

 A healthy, confident, well-adjusted manager knows their job is to do three things:

 - Hire thoroughbreds, point them at the finish line, and get out of their way unless they truly need help, or ask for it